AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex2/ex2.1/README.md

 **Note:** When you run these commands, the mta.yaml file is also updated with several changes:
   - ✅ Audit logging service configuration: The commands automatically add the auditlog service configuration instead of the auditlog-management service.

-    -The snippet below (auditlog-management) is already present in the mta.yaml file that ships with this tutorial branch, —no further edit is required
+    - The snippet below (auditlog-management) is already present in the mta.yaml file that ships with this tutorial branch.
+No further edit is required.
      ```
      - name: incident-management-auditlog
       type: org.cloudfoundry.managed-service